 - Cost: Generally, composite dental crowns cost less than traditional dental crowns.

-- Natural-looking results: Composite crowns can be color-matched and designed to blend seamlessly with your existing teeth.
+- Natural-looking results: Composite crowns can match the color of your tooth and blend seamlessly with your existing teeth.

 About the dental crown procedure

 Once the new crown is ready we will schedule a visit for placement.
 Dr. Schweifler will carefully place and secure the new crown and make adjustments for a comfortable and functional bite.
-A dental crown can be cared for through daily tooth brushing and flossing.
+You can maintain a dental crown with daily tooth brushing and flossing.
 Visiting with us on a regular basis for routine dental care will enable our team to monitor the condition of the crown over time.